 The pickup height could be adjusted due to one of a number of reasons:

 - One of your pickups is significantly louder than the other pickups.

-- Some of the strings is significantly louder than the others.
+- Some of the strings are significantly louder than others.

 - You want to increase the output generated by the pickups to increase the amount of distortion you can get (although not by much).